 Sprayed graffiti in the Middle East usually contains negative overtures at government.

-One of those classic travel snaps trying to get the most of it.
+One of those classic travel snaps trying to get the most subject matter in it.
 Perspective composition is subpar, What did you expect when getting through Iran during the 1980s?
-Everyone was watching you just in case you were photographing sensitive subjects — Nikon F2, 24mm lens.
+Everyone was watching you, just in case you were photographing at something you shouldn't be photographing — Nikon F2 fotomic, 24mm lens.

 There is such a thing as temple fatigue.
 Visiting to many temples within short time periods will end up with symptoms of temple brain fog.
-The image above is off the beaten track.
+The image above, is off the beaten track.
 I had to drive on dried up riverbeds and dirt road tracks reaching this isolated location.
 The place had dens of snakes, some slithering across the ground without a care in the world.
-This 1983 snap was taken with a Nikon F2 Photomic.
+1983 Nikon F2 Photomic.

-Photographing bird life in the middle of nowhere is relaxing.
-One requires to get to locations during migratory seasons.
-The above snaps are quick examples with more image captures on the Nikkor 800 5.6 AIS page
+Photographing birdlife in the middle of nowhere is relaxing.
+One requires to reach locations during migratory seasons.
+The above and below snaps are quick examples with with the manual focus Nikkor 800 5.6 ED AIS.
+More captures using this lens on this page

 A purple heron wading through swamp wetlands stalking for fish.
 A DSLR Nikon D3, 800 5.6 AIS manual focus shot.

-Have you ever tried cropping long shot images taken with point and shoots and smart phones?
+Have you ever tried cropping long shot images taken with point and shoots and smartphones?
 99% of them turn out pretty crappy and unusable showing soft grainy results.
-Above, original NEF snaps, captured at distance with a 1986 manual focus 800 5.6 AIS & D3S with an 85% crop example below from the top left NEF file.
+Above, original NEF snaps, captured at distance with the 1986 manual focus 800 5.6 AIS & D3S.
+Below, 85% enlarged crop example from the top left NEF file.

-Only stupid people travel to isolated wetland and wildlife regions with point & shoots and smart phones expecting the same results that DSLRs with lengthy tele-primes and zoom lenses easily capture.
+Only stupid people travel to isolated wetland and wildlife regions with point & shoots and smartphone junk expecting the same results full frame DSLRs with long range primes can easily capture.
+Even the Nikon P1000 (3000mm) point & shoot produces low quality stills.

-A 50% crop from the original NEF file with a D3 and 800 5.6 AIS lens — Both body and lens are still capturing great snaps in the 2020s.
+50% crop from the original NEF file, D3 & 800 5.6 AIS lens — Both body and manual prime are still capturing great snaps in the 2020s.

 Kites in flight circling in motion, is a sign of fresh carcasses below.
 Reaching those ground locations can be difficult depending on terrain.